zhizuio/BayesSUR-RE/README.md

 # BayesSUR-RE

-This repository is for the results in the paper *Structured Bayesian variable selection for multiple correlated response variables and high-dimensional predictors* by 'Zhao Z., Banterle M., Lewin A. and Zucknick M. (2021)', [arXiv:2101.05899](https://arxiv.org/abs/2101.05899).
+This repository is for the results in the paper *Multivariate Bayesian structured variable selection for pharmacogenomic studies* by 'Zhao Z., Banterle M., Lewin A. and Zucknick M. (2022)', [arXiv:2101.05899](https://arxiv.org/abs/2101.05899v3).

 # Data
 ## Abstract